LosersUnited/AutoCSS/README.md

    ```javascript
       npm ERR! enoent ENOENT: no such file or directory,
    ```
-   Run `npm install -g npm`, then run the `npx ts-node index.ts fileName<.css | optional>` command again
+   Run `npm install -g npm`, then run the `npx ts-node index.ts <fileName> (.css | optional)` command again

-Hopefully this makes css developers not have to remake their themes each time discord rerolls classNames.
+Hopefully Due to most themes being thousands of lines, this makes css developers not have to remake their themes each time discord rerolls classNames.